Office of Field Experiences

 Erin Hinely, Admin.
 Assistant

 (Student Teaching; Full time for 15 Weeks)

 Internship II/Graduate Internship is the capstone learning experience for our senior students and the most practical and essential way for our interns to gain valuable insights, skills and content knowledge.
-We thank you for giving our students such a valuable learning opportunity and your willingness to work so closely with them.

 Suggested Internship Schedule: (Dependent on school and grade level schedules)